vadini-agrawal/cs-6400-proj/README.md

 ## Set up steps
 1. Clone repo
-2. Create virtualenv for the project (to run locally, you will most likely need to use [conda](https://docs.conda.io/en/latest/).
-Activate the environment.
+2. To run locally, you will most likely need to use [conda](https://docs.conda.io/en/latest/).
+Install Conda.
-3. Make sure you're running Python3
 4. The requirements.txt includes the dependencies needed for the project.
-A command like this should work once you are in your conda environment: "conda install --yes --file requirements.txt"
+A command like this should work once you are in your conda environment: "conda create --name <env> --file <this file>".
+Make sure you are running Python 3.
 5. Download this file: https://drive.google.com/file/d/1k2bNgPDB5nPFJfyiiPziGx848q_pJuXH/view?usp=sharing and place it under the "Downloads" directory
 6. Download this folder of images: https://drive.google.com/file/d/1QZcJmGVlF9f4h-XLWe9Gkmnmj2z1gSnk/view?usp=sharing and place the "images" folder inside this directory under the "hico_20160224_det" folder under "app/static/data".
 The "train2015" images are the ones used in the app.
 7. "cd app" and run python3 app.py